MedeA Builders

 MedeA Specialty Builders

 Use MedeA’s Crystal Builder to edit and modify periodic structures retrieved from MedeA’s experimental structure databases.
-While this is the most convenient way of constructing a periodic structure in MedeA, you can also build crystalline systems from scratch by selecting the desired space group and adding elements at Wyckhoff positions.
+While this is the most convenient way of constructing a periodic structure in MedeA, you can also build crystalline systems from scratch by selecting the desired space group and adding elements at Wyckoff positions.
 You may set or change cell parameters, replace or move atoms, set magnetic moments and masses, and freeze selected atomic degrees of freedom.
 Let MedeA determine a given system’s symmetry, while you choose an appropriate representation, i.e. P1, primitive cell, or highest available symmetry.

 MedeA Crystal Builder features include: